-I also enjoyed removing the shroud of mystery that surrounded water makers, at least in my mind.
-I’d always seem them as quasi-magical objects on the order of electronics and parachutes that were better left untouched lest you damage them.
+I also enjoyed removing the shroud of mystery that surrounded water makers.
+I’d always seen them as quasi-magical like electronics and parachutes that are best serviced by experts.
 I’d carried a much smaller emergency desalinator on Sea Bird but never quite trusted it because I was afraid to use it.

 Testing and rebuilding these desalinators changed all that.
 I now feel 100% comfortable tearing one down and would trust one with my life.